Skip to content

 Bagfile Query

-While developing ROS nodes, Bagfiles can help you a lot for reproducability.
+While developing ROS nodes, Bagfiles are essential for reproducability.
 With Minot you can query that recording and control each message that is published to your nodes.
 Bagfile Query is not built for a long stream of data.
 The idea is to grab specific chunks that fit some query and send them via the Coordinator (like a ROS1 Master) to all connected nodes that care about publishing Bagfile data.
 It is not meant to be a replacement for ros2 bag play.
 If you just want to play a Bagfile, we recommend the usual ROS tooling.

-To establish the power of querying, we will start off by implementing bag play in Minot and then go from there.
+To establish the power of querying, we will implement the typical ros2 bag play in Minot.

-Ratslang is a minimal configuration language that inherently handles units.
+Minot uses an earlier, extended version of Ratslang, a minimal configuration language that inherently handles time and length units.
+The language is small, open source and easy.
 You should be able to read and speak it fluently by reading the 20 line example here.

 reset!

-Load a Bagfile set the cursor to the beginning.
+Load a Bagfile and set the cursor to the beginning.

 This function requires a path to a Bagfile (directory name).
 The path is relative to your current working directory where you started the Minot TUI.